peipeiwang6/Evaluating-misassembly/README.md

 > ## Step 02: Determine the optimal bin size.
 Note that bin sizes of 50, 100, 150, 200, 250, 300 bp have been tested

-> Determine read depth and regions with variable read coverage using CNVnator with different bin sizes.
+> Determine read depth and regions with variable read coverage using CNVnator (Abyzov et al., 2011) with different bin sizes.
 Note that in outputs of CNVnator, regions with significantly higher (HC) is referred to as "duplication", while regions with significanly lower (LC) read coverages is "deletion".
 The remain regions were taken as BG.

  - cnvnator -genome Solanum_lycopersicum_GCF_000188115.3_SL2.50_genomic.fa -root Sly.root -tree 04_SRR404081_sorted.bam -unique